justinisamaker/isamaker/content/blog/bark-tracking/index.md

 When you look at the code, you'll need to find the spot that says "[YOUR PRIVATE KEY]" and "[YOUR STREAM ID]" and replace those with the info that you got from Sparkfun when you set up your stream.

 #### Run Your Code
 Once everything is loaded and configured, navigate to the root folder of your project, and run "node whateverYouNamedYourFile.js".
 If you left the console.logs in, you'll see the data start to come through the terminal.
 Adjust your threshold to your liking, then make a loud noise and go check to see that it updated on Sparkfun.
 If you see the data on Sparkfun's website after a refresh, you got it right.
 If you don't see the new data coming in, double check that you entered your stream's ID, private key, and data fields correctly.
-Also take a look at the console output after your run node on your file - the logs there may help you debug your code.
+Also take a look at the console output after your run node on your file–the logs there may help you debug your code.

 #### Experiment Results
 I was constantly refreshing the data.sparkfun feed the first few days that I was running the tracker.
 Much to my dismay, the tracker was logging a noise almost every five minutes.
 I came home ready to go apologize to my neighbors for my unruly dog and swear to them that he doesn't do this while we're home.
 The third day that I ran it, I left it running while I took King out for a walk when I got home.
 When I came back in, the tracker had been registering the entire time that we were gone.
 After a little threshold adjusting, I was able to hone in on the right values and get a good read.
 Turns out that he was only barking a few times a day, and a little white noise in the apartment reduced that even more.